Zayeer/basic-information-site/README.md

 Basic Informational Site as part of the Odin Project [curriculum](https://www.theodinproject.com/courses/nodejs/lessons/basic-informational-site#a-simple-node-website)

-Skills used
+Skills used:

-*HTML and NodeJS
+* HTML and NodeJS